Deterministic complexity analysis of Hermitian eigenproblems: Introduction

-\paragraph*{Finite precision.} Similar deterministic complexity upper bounds are obtained for several problems in finite precision.
-In particular, we study the following problems, for which we seek to bound the boolean complexity, i.e., the total number of bit operations. \begin{problem} Eigenproblems in finite precision. \begin{enumerate}[(i)] \item \textbf{Tridiagonal reduction:} Given a Hermitian matrix $\matA$ with floating point elements, reduce $\matA$ to tridiagonal form using (approximate) unitary similarity transformations.
-In particular, return a tridiagonal matrix $\matTtilde$, and (optionally) an approximately unitary matrix $\matQtilde$, such that \item \textbf{Hermitian eigenvalues:} Given a Hermitian matrix $\matA$ and accuracy $\epsilon\in(0,1)$, compute a set of approximate eigenvalues $\widetilde\lambda_i$ such that $\labs \widetilde\lambda_i-\lambda_i(\matA)\rabs \leq \epsilon$. \item \textbf{Spectral gap and midpoint:} Given a Hermitian-definite pencil $(\matH,\matS)$ with eigenvalues $\lambda_1\leq \lambda_2 \leq\ldots \leq \lambda_n$, an integer $k\in[n]$, and accuracy $\epsilon\in(0,1)$, compute two values $\widetilde\mu_k$ and $\widetilde\gap_k$ such that
+Similar deterministic complexity upper bounds are obtained for several problems in finite precision.
+In particular, we study the following problems, for which we seek to bound the boolean complexity, i.e., the total number of bit operations. \begin{problem} Main problems in finite precision. \begin{enumerate}[(i)] \item \textbf{Tridiagonal reduction:} Given a Hermitian matrix $\matA$ with floating point elements, reduce $\matA$ to tridiagonal form using (approximate) unitary similarity transformations.
+In particular, return a tridiagonal matrix $\matTtilde$, and (optionally) an approximately unitary matrix $\matQtilde$, such that \item \textbf{Hermitian eigenvalues:} Given a Hermitian matrix $\matA$, $\|\matA\|\leq 1$, and accuracy $\epsilon\in(0,1)$, compute a set of approximate eigenvalues $\widetilde\lambda_i$ such that $\labs \widetilde\lambda_i-\lambda_i(\matA)\rabs \leq \epsilon$. \end{enumerate} \end{problem}